MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 > As of the writing of this article, Hyper-V does not have a solution for STONITH.
 This is true for on premises deployments and also impacts Azure-based Pacemaker deployments using certain distributions such as Red Hat.

 #### Interoperability
-This section will document how a Linux-based cluster can interact with a WSFC or with other distributions of Linux.
+This section documents how a Linux-based cluster can interact with a WSFC or with other distributions of Linux.

 #### WSFC
 Currently, there is no direct way for a WSFC and a Pacemaker cluster to work together.
 This means that there is no way to create an AG or FCI that works across a WSFC and Pacemaker.
 However, there are two interoperability solutions, both of which are designed for AGs.
 The only way an FCI can participate in a cross-platform configuration is if it is participating as an instance in one of the two scenarios: